francescoo22/masters-thesis/chapters/3-Related-Work.typ

 #pagebreak(to:"odd")
 = Related Work<cap:related-work>

+This chapter first outlines the foundational principles established in _The Geneva Convention_ @GenevaConvention, which serves as a fundamental reference for any work addressing aliasing issues.
+Then, it provides an overview of existing approaches to managing uniqueness in programming languages, focusing on the design choices that have influenced the development of the uniqueness system proposed in this work.
+Finally, the chapter examines current systems that utilize Viper for verification, providing a critical analysis of their strengths and limitations.

 == The Geneva Convention

-The Geneva Convention @GenevaConvention examines the issues related to aliasing management in object-oriented programming languages.
+_The Geneva Convention_ @GenevaConvention examines the issues related to aliasing management in object-oriented programming languages.

-The paper has established four primary methods to manage aliasing: Detection, Advertisement, Prevention, and Control.
-These methods aim to provide systematic approaches to identify, communicate, prevent, and manage aliasing in software systems.
+After introducing the aliasing problem, the paper establishes four primary methods to manage aliasing: Detection, Advertisement, Prevention, and Control.

 === Detection

 Alias detection is a retrospective process that identifies potential or actual alias patterns in a program through static or dynamic techniques.
 This is beneficial for compilers, static analysis tools, and programmers as they can detect aliasing conflicts in programs, leads to more efficient code generation, helps find cases where aliasing can invalidate predicates, and assists programmers in resolving problematic conflicts.
 Alias detection requires complex interprocedural analysis due to its non-local nature, which can make comprehensive analyses too slow to be practical.
+For this reason, this approach is not adopted in this work.

 === Advertisement